-Paul Stewart is a multi – award winning photographer who has worked around the world for over 40 years for agencies, national newspapers and magazines.
-He started his career while still at school in 1960s photographing the UK rock music scene for various record companies, the music press and the seminal “underground” magazines that sprang up in London at that time. .
+Paul Stewart is a man of many parts a multi – award winning photographer and film maker who has worked around the world for over 40 years for agencies, national newspapers magazines, TV and Radio stations.
+He started his photographic career while still at school in the 1960s photographing the UK rock music scene for various record companies, the music press and the seminal “underground” magazines that sprang up in London at that time.
+But in the early 1970s he expanded his interests into recording and film making.
+Known as “Doc” Stewart in the music he is a highly successful sound engineer and record producer, with a number of Indie chart successes to his name and having worked in studios and live production on four continents.

 These included International Times , Frendz and perhaps the most (in)famous of them all, OZ .
 His work has been published in over 190 countries.After a career freelancing for the all the UK daily and Sunday national newspapers plus the London Evening Standard, World wide clients include titles like Newsweek and the Jerusalem Post.
 He founded the ISF agency, the first international picture provider to fully exploit digital delivery systems.
 At the end of the 1990s, Stewart teamed up with mobile phone provider one2one, then part of Cable and Wireless, now part of T-Mobile, to beta test their new mobile data system.
 They wanted large digital files to send across the network to test it and he needed a way to get pictures to the desk fast.
 This collaboration changed the way press photographers sent images, the world over.